marco-sundsk/NCD-GroupA-Demo/README.md

 /// user deposit near to buy dice.
 /// he can buy multiple dices,
 /// any leftover amount would refund
-/// eg: rolling_fee is 1 Near, he can buy_dice with 4.4 Near and got 4 dice and 0.4 Near refund.
+/// eg: rolling_fee is 1 Near, he can buy_dice with 4.4 Near and got 4 dices and 0.4 Near refund.
 #[payable]
 pub fn buy_dice(&mut self);

-/// user roll dice once, the his available dice count would reduce by one. pub fn roll_dice(&mut self, target: u8) -> HumanReadableDiceResult;
+/// user roll dice once, then his available dice count would reduce by one. pub fn roll_dice(&mut self, target: u8) -> HumanReadableDiceResult;